nfroidure/gulp-iconfont/README.md

 If [ttfautohint](http://www.freetype.org/ttfautohint/) is installed on your system, you may want to auto hint your fonts.
 Beware that this is an experimental and untested feature (beware to use at least the 0.93 version).

-#### options.spawnWoff2
-Type: `Boolean`
-Default value: `false`

-You can use the [woff2](https://gist.github.com/sergejmueller/cf6b4f2133bcb3e2f64a) binaries if you have the [woff2_compress tool](https://github.com/nfroidure/woff2) installed in your system and in your env path instead of the slower Node converter.

-Note that i had to clone the project and you'll have to use this fork until it [gets merged](https://github.com/google/woff2/pull/21) or it allows

-#### options.svg
-Type: `Boolean`
-Default value: `false`

-Since SVG fonts are deprecated in some browsers, they are disabled per default.
- You may want to continue generating them.

 #### options.*
 The [svgicons2svgfont](https://github.com/nfroidure/svgicons2svgfont#svgicons2svgfontoptions)